archana15/github-pages-with-jekyll/_posts/2021-09-11-why-deep-learning.md

  <img width="400" height="400" src="/images/non_linearly_sep.jpg">
 </p>

 - To classify the above points into red, blue, and black classes we need a complex model.
-This is where deep learning algorithms can be helpful
+This is where deep learning(DL) algorithms can be helpful.
+With DL algorithm we can classify the data points into red, blue and black classes (multi label).

 In conclusion, deep learning algorithms are used when
-- Data set is complex
+- Data set is non-linearly separable.
-- The data size is large
+- The data size is large.
-- Model had to train in a reasonable amount of time
+- Amount of time available for training the data is reasonable.